WordPress is the go-to platform right now and will be in 2019, but if it has one sure weakness, it can be a little slow.

-My experience has been the Thesis Theme Framework has surpassed the basic WordPress themes in being comfortably easier to customise.
+My experience has been the Thesis Theme Framework has surpassed the basic WordPress themes in being comfortably easier to customize.

 The framework will not slow you down with plug-ins and continual custom edits.
 If you start with this, you are off to a fast start.

 WordPress plugins are usually useful, and some of the top ones come under ‘caching’ as they dramatically change your load speed and the bonus is all of the ones on wordpress.org are free and simplistic.